 Many investment vehicles are off-limits to Muslim investors who wish to stay compliant with Sharia law.
-Fortunately, Halal investing makes it possible for Muslims to save and profit from investing while respecting their religion.
-Let’s take a closer look at Halal investing in Canada and what types of investments are Halal.
+Fortunately, Halal investing allows Muslims to save and profit from investing while respecting their religion.
+Let’s look closer at Halal investing in Canada and what types of investments are Halal.

 What Are Halal Investments?

-Halal investments are those that do not contradict Islamic principles of investing or Sharia law.
+Halal investments do not contradict Islamic principles of investing or Sharia law.
 Many traditional investment products do not comply with Sharia law, leaving would-be investors without many options to invest.
-Halal investing, instead, offers options that allow Muslims to stay compliant with their ethical and religious beliefs while investing.
+Halal investing offers options that allow Muslims to stay compliant with their ethical and religious beliefs.

 Features Of Halal Investments

 - Cannot Gain Interest.
-Islamic principles state that no interest can be received from fixed-income investments.
+Islamic principles state that no interest can be received from fixed-income investments such as bonds.
 Further, no investment can be made in companies that profit predominantly from interest, such as banks.

 - Cannot Invest In Certain Companies – Investors cannot receive profits from companies whose core business includes alcohol, tobacco, pork, gambling, weapons, and pornography.
 Sharia law prohibits these activities, including investing in them.